MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-creating-a-multiple-computer-build-environment.md

 >  **msbuild** *solution.sln* **/p:PlatformToolset=v110**

 ##  <a name="CreatingForSourceControl"></a> Creating the build environment so that it can be checked into source control
- You can create a build environment that can be deployed to various computers and doesn’t require GAC’ing files or modifying registry settings.
+ You can create a build environment that can be deployed to various computers and doesn't require GAC'ing files or modifying registry settings.
 The following steps are just one way to accomplish this.
 Adapt these steps to the unique characteristics of your build environment.

 > [!NOTE]
 >  You must disable incremental building so that tracker.exe will not throw an error during a build.
 To disable incremental building, set this build parameter: